 The Hill Museum & Manuscript Library has just put up a new display from the Saint John's Bible (the Epistles and the book of Revelation).
 In conjunction with this exhibit, I was given the opportunity to "showcase" some of our newest acquisitions from the Anderson Collection on Minnesota history and culture.
 One case is dedicated to "Non-fictional Minnesota" and two to "Fictional Minnesota."
 Included in the fiction are several novels that take place in Minnesota.

 OK, so the author just got his hair cut today (March 14)--he still does not look (quite) this bad.
+From Father Louis Hennepin's account of his travels in North America. |

 The Anderson Collection includes important works on Minnesota and the Upper Midwest from the time of the earliest western explorations by Hennepin and Carver up to the era of European settlers and even into the twentieth century.
 Other early editions of travels in Minnesota (not on display this time) are J.C.
 Beltrami’s Pilgrimage in Europe and America (1828), George Catlin’s Letters and Notes (1841), G.W.
 Featherstonhaugh’s Canoe Voyage up the Minnay Sotor (1847), Daniel Williams Harmon’s Journal of Voyages and Travels (1820), and William Keating’s Narrative of an Expedition to the Source of the St. Peter’s River (1825).
 Although these are first editions, many of these titles are also in the Collection in later reprints.

 "The Sieur de la Salle unhappily assassinated" ...
 From Fr.
-Hennepin's New Discovery (1698).
+Hennepin's New Discovery (1698). |

 The list of resources is quite expansive, including several volumes of individual county and city histories, biographies and works bearing the autographs of people like Henry H. Sibley and James J. Hill.

-Title page of A New Discovery.
+Title page of A New Discovery. |

-Father Louis Hennepin, OFM (1626-1705), traveled into Wisconsin and Minnesota in the 1670’s as an extension of the peregrinations of RenĂ© Robert Cavalier, Sieur de La Salle.
+Father Louis Hennepin, OFM (1626-1705), traveled into Wisconsin and Minnesota in the 1670’s as an extension of the peregrinations of René Robert Cavalier, Sieur de La Salle.
 Father Hennepin first gave an account of these explorations in French (1683), and these were later translated into Italian, Dutch, German, and eventually even English.
 His report of the St. Anthony Falls was the first printed reference to this natural landmark.
 On display is the earliest map of the Upper Midwest in the Saint John’s collections.

 Page 182: “The Navigation of the Meschasipi is interrupted ten Leagues above this river of the Grave [the St. Croix River], by a Fall of fifty or sixty Foot high, which we call’d The Fall of St. Anthony of Padua, whom we had taken for the Protector of our Discovery.
 There is a Rock of a Pyramidal Figure, just in the middle of the Fall of the River.”

-One the two oldest maps of North America in the Saint John's collections.
+The Eastern part of North America, from Father Hennepin's Discoveries (1698).
+One the two oldest maps of North America in the Saint John's collections. |

-Close-up of Minnesota, Wisconsin and Manitoba.
+Close-up of Minnesota, Wisconsin and Manitoba. |

 Jonathan Carver (1710-1780), a colonist from Massachusetts, traveled into Wisconsin and Minnesota in the 1760’s to search for a Northwest Passage to the Pacific.
 While he provided vastly improved maps of the river systems in Minnesota and Wisconsin, a disgreement led him to London in his final years, seeking payment from the English king.
 The third edition is the first to appear after Carver’s death, and its editor (John Coakley Lettsom) included the unusual assertion that two chiefs of the Naudoissies signed over much of Minnesota and Wisconsin to Carver.
 In the exhibit we can see the beginning of the transcript of this “document” that gives the land to Carver: